Kentingtons – Tax & Financial Advice in France

-Kentingtons’ service is providing tax and investment advice, in combination, to private individuals who are moving from the UK to France and to those already living in France (though our service is open to all nationalities).
+Kentingtons’ service is providing tax, investment and financial advice, in combination, to private individuals who are moving from the UK to France and to those already living in France (though our service is open to all nationalities).

 Chances are, if you have capital in the UK or offshore, you will be voluntarily paying more tax than you need to and will be unaware of all the investment options available that work to your advantage as a resident of France.

 There are considerable advantages to becoming a client of Kentingtons.
-Kentingtons are registered in France as “Conseil en Gestion de Patrimoine Certifiée”, basically a qualified adviser on ones worldwide assets.
+Kentingtons are registered in France as “Conseil en Gestion de Patrimoine Certifié”, basically a qualified adviser on one’s worldwide assets.

 This distinction sets us apart from those who can offer counsel on investment strategy, but are not qualified to guide you on the financial consequences of what they are advising.

-We are also unique in that we do not try and cover lots of different countries.
-France is unique in many ways and requires a specialist unique perspective.
+We are also different in that we do not try and cover lots of different countries.
+France is unique in many ways and requires a specialist and focused perspective.
 Since France is our sole focus, we would argue that we know it better than anybody, giving us the edge in giving you the very best guidance.

 Kentingtons are not accountants, thus tax administration is not our business and we do not offer a tax form completion service.